SteveWillowby/Order_and_Chaos/Readme.md

 # `SCHENO`, the SCHEma-NOise scoring function

-###...Also includes a pattern-finding genetic algorithm guided by SCHENO as its fitness function.
+### ...Also includes a pattern-finding genetic algorithm guided by SCHENO as its fitness function.

 ## About

-The core idea behind `SCHENO` is that real-world graphs are messy manifestations of underlying patterns. `SCHENO` offers a principled way to measure how well you've done at uncovering those patterns.
+The core idea behind `SCHENO` is that real-world graphs are messy manifestations of underlying patterns ("schemas"). `SCHENO` offers a principled way to measure how well you've done at uncovering those patterns.

-Given two graphs, `SCHENO` measures how well the first graph represents the underlying pattern(s) in the second graph.
+Given a graph and a "noise set" (a list of node-pairs), `SCHENO` measures how well the graph "minus" the noise set represents the underlying patterns (i.e. schema) of the graph.
+We put "minus" in scarequotes because if an edge is in the noise set, `SCHENO` considers the graph without that edge, but if a non-edge is in the noise set, `SCHENO` considers the graph with that edge added.

+`SCHENO` factors three things into a single numeric score:

+- How patterned or structural is the schema?
+- How random or noisy is the noise?
+- How different is the schema from the original graph?

+Much more information is available in the dissertation [here](https://www.proquest.com/docview/2916028057).

 ### Isomorphism and Automorphism Calculations